leepavelich/jungle/README.md

 5. Added automated testing and validation for large parts of the codebase
 6. An "About Us" page
 7. User is sent an email receipt on successful order submission
+8. Users can leave reviews on individual products, and logged-in users can delete their own reviews

 ### Bug Fixes